ymy29/DRG-Diff/README.md

 accelerate config
 ```

-Replace the model, dataset, and output paths in the training configuration, then run:
+Please replace the model, dataset, and output paths in the training configuration, then run:

 ```bash
 mkdir -p lora-weights